sftcd/tlspad/depends.md

             $ sudo apt install midicsv
             $ sudo apt install timidity

-    - So if you take the ``.midi`` from  step 3 you should be able to do:
+    - So if you take the CSV file from  step 3 you should be able to do:

             $ csvmidi foo.midi.csv foo.midi
             $ timidity foo.midi